 Towards the end of the war the War Department started to issue wristwatches.
-These were most likely issued to Other Ranks who wouldn’t be expected to purchase their own.
-Most likely these were signallers, telegraphers or telephonists operating in front line trenches who would put the time on received messages.
+These were issued to Other Ranks who weren’t given an allowance to purchase one.
+These were signallers, telegraphers or telephonists operating in front line trenches who would put the time on received messages.
 In 1914 a British Expeditionary Force Infantry Battalion of 1,000 men received eight issued watches.
 One went to the Signalling Sergeant, the others were shared among 16 Royal Engineers Signallers.
 In 1914 these would have been pocket watches, but at the front it would have been realised that wristwatches were easier to use, and also less likely to be lost.
 Timing was also important to gun batteries, who could gauge the range of an enemy gun from the time of flight of a shell.
 Watches used to do this were pocket watches or pocket chronographs, or stop watch timers.

 One of the continuing mysteries behind these issued wristwatches is what the codes engraved on the back mean.
 The one pictured here has "S•0•805" on it beneath the pheon.
 Others have completely different combinations of numbers and letters.
 If we could get together a big enough collection of these engravings we might start to see a pattern emerging, so if you have one of these watches, please let me know what is engraved on the back, preferably with an image of the marks, I am compiling a database.